 To archive a project:

-- The selected project is archived.
-You can no longer create issues in the project.
+The selected project is archived.
+You can no longer create issues and articles in the project.

 Restore a Project

 Unlike deleting a project, archiving is a reversible operation.
 You can easily restore an archived project when you need to.